-Failure to Pay Child Support and Contempt Charges
+Failure to Pay Child Support & Contempt Charges

 Usually, when parents separate or divorce, the noncustodial parent will pay money to the other parent to support the child.
 Child support payments are often essential to the financial stability of the child and custodial parent, but sometimes the payor parent does not pay, which can result in severe financial troubles.

 Courts have several ways to enforce child support orders.
 They can garnish wages, suspend licenses, and withhold income tax exemptions.
 Additionally, they may find the delinquent parent in contempt of court.
 Contempt of court is the failure to obey a court order.
 There are two types of contempt in Florida – civil and criminal.
-If you are not getting your court-ordered child support, you should contact an experienced family law attorney today.
+If you are not getting your court-ordered child support, you should contact an experienced West Palm Beach child support lawyer today.

 In child support cases, civil contempt charges are far more commonly used than criminal.
 To initiate civil contempt proceedings, the payee parent should file a motion with the court.
 Parents can do this on their own or with an attorney’s assistance, or can ask Florida Child Support Enforcement to file for them.